Nifalu/ba-thesis/dmi-basilea-thesis/content/discussion.typ

 *Compiler options* have a significant impact on the analysis.
 In this demonstration all binaries are compiled with the `-O0` option which disables all optimisations which makes it easier to understand the results of the analysis.
 The flag `-g` is used to include debug information which for example allows *MCS Analyser* to retrieve the variable names for the message ids.
 This is not strictly necessary for the analysis to work but it makes the visualisation much more readable.

+*Protocol violation:* The *MCS Analyser* assumes that the components communicate according to a well-defined protocol.
+If this is not the case, the analyser throws an error or warning when trying to parse an irregular message.
+However if a component sends or receives a message in a way that is not expected by the protocol, the analyser will not simulate this scenario and therefore not detect such anomalies.

+*Timings and time based attacks:* In a real system, messages are not stored on the bus.
+If necessary, the individual components have buffers to store incoming messages until they are processed.
+Usually sophisticated priority mechanisms like CSMA/CD+AMP are used to avoid collisions and ensure that high priority messages are processed first.
+The *MCS Analyser* does not support such mechanisms and therefore does not detect anything related to message timings or priorities.

+#todo-missing("Add source to CSMA/CD+AMP")